peerdavid/remapy/README.md

 # RemaPy Explorer

-RemaPy is an open source file explorer for your reMarkable tablet.
-You can upload documents via copy and paste from your local file explorer, open notebooks and annotated pdfs and delete documents or collections.
-RemaPy is written in python and only tested on Linux, altough it should (theoretically) also work on other operating systems such as windows.
+RemaPy is an open source file explorer for your reMarkable tablet that uses the remarkable cloud.
+You can upload documents (via copy and paste), open notebooks and annotated pdfs and delete documents or collections.
+RemaPy is written in python and only tested on Linux, although it should (theoretically) also work on other operating systems such as windows.
 A "how to install", the software architecture and FAQ's can be found in the [wiki](https://github.com/peerdavid/remapy/wiki).